dmolin/davidemolin_backbone/README.md

         ....
 </pre>

-Each module is "self-contained": it contains the whole range of models/collections/views/routers necessary for it to carries out its work:
+Each module is "self-contained": it contains the whole range of models/collections/views/routers necessary for it to carry out its work:

 <pre>
 source/